Written by Casey Boehm, OEA First Grade Teacher

-The summer months are a much-needed time to rest and recharge, and you should do just that!
-But if you want to start preparing for next school year, there are small steps you can take for a much easier back to school season.
+The summer months are a much needed time to rest and recharge – and you should do just that!
+But if you want to start preparing for next school year (and the unknowns that come with it), there are small steps you can take for a much easier back to school season.

 Check out these three important tips on how you can relax and feel prepared for the upcoming school year:

 This tip may sound daunting, but I promise it’s not.
 Each year I make myself a folder or bag of materials just for back to school – trust me, it will be a gift to yourself once August rolls around.